OmronAPAC/Omron_LD_ROS_Package/README.md

 ### Initial Configuration
-Specify robot ip address, name(for multiple robots) and enterprise manager ip address when running the launch file from the command line as a command line argment, for example: for one robot: roslaunch om_aiv_util 1robot.launch ip:=168.3.201.123 for multiple robots: roslaunch om_aiv_util 1robot.launch ip:=168.3.201.123 name:=robot1
+Specify robot ip address, name(for multiple robots) and enterprise manager ip address when running the launch file from the command line as a command line argment, for example: for one robot: roslaunch om_aiv_util 1robot.launch ip:=168.3.201.123 for multiple robots: roslaunch om_aiv_util multiple_robots.launch ip:=168.3.201.123 name:=robot1

 ### Usage
 For one robot: